jerbaroo/monad-portal/README.md

 time you need to build your app**.

 With Telescope..
-- you don't need to setup a database, Telescope can handle this for you.
-- you don't need to setup a server, Telescope can handle this for you.
 - you can write the same language (Haskell) server-side and client-side.
 - server-side and client-side code use the same functions for database access!
 - you don't have to worry about keeping client-side and server-side data in sync.
 - your frontend will automatically react to changes in your database!
+- you can let Telescope setup a database and server for you.

 What does Telescope not do?
 - Provide a full featured database query library e.g. SQL.